Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 1. Do not select any additional components to install, click "Next"
 1. Check `Skip setting of security parameters` and click "Next"
 1. Select the checkbox “Yes, clean up operating system users” then click "Next"
-1. On the Parameter Summary Page a copy of the inifile.params file is generated in the temporary SAP installation directory, located at /tmp/sapinst_instdir/S4HANA1809/CORE/HDB/INSTALL/HA/ABAP/ASCS/.
+1. On the Parameter Summary Page a copy of the inifile.params file is generated in the temporary SAP installation directory, located at /tmp/sapinst_instdir/S4HANA2020/CORE/HDB/INSTALL/HA/ABAP/ASCS/.
 This can be used as the basis for unattended deployments.
-1. click "Cancel" in SWPM, as the SCS install can now be performed via the unattended method
+1. Click "Cancel" in SWPM, as the SCS install can now be performed via the unattended method
 1. Copy and rename `inifile.params` to `sapbits/templates`:

 `cp /tmp/sapinst_instdir/S4HANA2020/CORE/HDB/INSTALL/DISTRIBUTED/ABAP/ASCS/inifile.params /mnt/<sapbits fileshare path>/templates/scs.inifile.params`